How to pinch out cosmos

 When it comes to pinching out cosmos flowers, it’s important to regularly remove dead blooms to ensure the continued growth and blooming of the plant.
 Deadheading, or removing spent flowers, not only keeps the plant looking tidy and attractive, but it also encourages the plant to produce more blooms.

-See also How to use a disposable bbq
+See also How to drive a forklift

 To remove dead blooms, follow these steps: